rach7777/monax-may/about/jobs.md

 Feel free to email these requirements to [jobs@erisindustries.com](mailto:jobs@erisindustries.com); or, **preferably**, encrypt the files fulfilling the requirements with [this key](https://keybase.io/eris_jobs) and ping us with an out of band communication containing an [ipfs](http://ipfs.io) hash(es) from which we can retrieve the encrypted files.

-# Currently Accepting Applications For The Follow Positions
+# Currently Accepting Applications For The Following Positions

 n/a